-Maynooth University Chess Club is a club that specialises in bringing the game of chess to the university both in-person and online.
+Maynooth University Chess Club is a club that specialises in bringing the game of chess and newly, the game of shogi, to the university; both in-person and online.

-The club runs weekly activities both playing chess and teaching the game to members who may be beginners and newly introduced to the game.
-The club places an emphasis on catering to beginners with weekly theory activities being a new and focused aspect of the club going forward.
+The club runs weekly activities both playing chess/shogi and teaching the game to members who may be beginners and newly introduced to the game.

+The club places an emphasis on catering to beginners with weekly theory activities being a focused aspect of the club going forward.
+Shogi theory lessons will also be a focal point.

-Maynooth University Chess Club aims to create and promote a safe and satisfactory environment for playing and learning the game of chess, as well as aiming to break-down and remove the sense of elitism associated with chess.
+Maynooth University Chess Club aims to create and promote a safe and satisfactory environment for playing and learning the game of chess/shogi, as well as aiming to break-down and remove the sense of elitism associated with chess.
+We aim to promote and establish an environment for the proliferation of shogi.
+It is very much quiet in the world of shogi unlike in chess, and we seek to bring the game to a wider audience.

 Through means of engagement, both practical and social, the club aims to diversify itself and cater to all types of players and members.
+We seek to further the competitive aspects of club life this year over the board.